-Management of Energy Saving A: Regulatory, B: Voluntary Standards and Labelling A: Standard, B: Labelling A: Regulatory, B: Voluntary A4: New regulations on the composition of petrol and diesel fuel supplied in Singapore from 2017 onwards A5: Vehicle quota system to limit the vehicle population; Certificate of Entitlement calculated based on the sustainable vehicle population in the long term A6: Electronic road pricing to manage vehicle usage - levies a charge (on the basis of fuel grade) on vehicles using congested portions of roads during peak hours.
+Management of Energy Saving Standards and Labelling A4: New regulations on the composition of petrol and diesel fuel supplied in Singapore from 2017 A5: Vehicle quota system to limit the vehicle population; Certificate of Entitlement calculated based on the sustainable vehicle population in the long term A6: Electronic road pricing to manage vehicle usage - levies a charge (on the basis of fuel grade) on vehicles using congested portions of roads during peak hours.
 B1: Walk2Ride programme: Safe and Pleasant Walking for Everyone - connected shelters and walkways B2: National Cycling Plan - expand island-wide cycling paths from 230 km today to a network stretching over 700 km by 2030.
-B3: Testing of clean vehicle technologies A: Standard, B: Labelling Others A2: Waste-to-energy plants - four waste-to-energy plants in operation, contributing 2%-3% of the electricity generated in Singapore, with more plants planned.
+B3: Testing of clean vehicle technologies Others A2: Waste-to-energy plants - four wast contributing 2%-3% of the electricity ge plants planned. e-to-energy plants in operation, enerated in Singapore, with more